indunet/fastproto/README.md

 Weather weather = FastProto.parseFrom(datagram, Weather.class);
 ```

-Serialize the Java data object into binary datagram through `FastProto::toByteArray()` method, the second parameter is
+Similarly, serialize Java data object into binary data through the `FastProto::toByteArray()` method.
-the datagram size.
+The second parameter of this method is the length of the data message.
+If the user does not specify it, FastProto will
+automatically infer the length.

 ```java
 byte[] datagram = FastProto.toByteArray(weather, 20);
 ```

-Perhaps you have noticed that the pressure signal in the protocol table corresponds to a conversion formula, which
+It’s important to note that the pressure signal corresponds to a conversion formula, which usually requires the user to
-needs to be multiplied by 0.1.
-In order to help developers reduce intermediate steps, FastProto supports customizing
+multiply the serialized result by 0.1.
+To help users reduce intermediate steps, FastProto implements the above process
-conversion formula.

-Define a decoding conversion formula, which must implement `java.lang.function.Function`
+through encoding formulas and decoding formulas.

+The custom decoding formula needs to implement the `java.lang.function.Function` interface, and then specify the decoding
+formula through the `afterDecode` field of the data type annotation.

 ```java
 public class PressureDecodeFormula implements Function<Long, Double> {